ahmadzb/SpacedNotes/docs/databaseoperations.md

 [Go to ../java/data/database](../app/src/main/java/data/database)

 **Notes**

 The class "NoteOperations" contain methods for adding, editnig, deleting, and quarying notes.
 The class "NoteElementOperations" contain methods for adding, editing, deleting, and quaring note elements by specifying a single note.

 **Types**

 The class "TypeOperations" contain methods for adding, editnig, deleting, and quarying types.
 The class "TypeElementOperations" contain methods for adding, editing, deleting, and quaring type elements by specifying a single type.

 **Schedule/Scheduler**

 The class "ScheduleOperations" contain methods for adding, updating, deleting, merging, and quarying schedules.
 The class "OccurrenceOperations" contain methods for adding, updating, deleting, and quaring occurrences by specifying a single schedule.
 The class "RevisionOperations" contain methods for adding, deleting, and quaring revisions by specifying a single note, or a single schedule.

 **Labels**

 The class "LabelOperations" contain methods for adding, editnig, deleting, and quarying labels.
 The class "LabelListOperations" contain methods for adding, editing, deleting, and quaring labelLists.

+**Other Database Operation Classes**

+The class "PictureOperations" contain methods for changing the references to actual picture files in the filesystem.
+The class "Contract" stores the names of database tables and columns.